 So as you’re comparing colleges, be sure to also talk with specific departments – even professors – and find out about the college’s job placement program, potential income in that particular field, and other details that could affect your child’s final choice.

 While you’re at it, be sure to compare various living situations.
-Living at home may not be appealing for most students, but it can be a great way to cut college costs, especially when room and board can run $5,000 to $10,000 a year.
+Living at home may not be appealing for most students, but it can be a great way to cut college costs, especially when room and board can run from $5,000 to $10,000 a year.

-Another option may be to live off campus in a cheap apartment.
+Another option may be to live off-campus in a cheap apartment.
 Just be sure to stock up on Ramen noodles.